MyTooliT/ICOtronic/Documentation/Development.md

 #### STH Test

-1. Call the command `test-sth` for a working STH
+1. Call the command `poetry run test-sth` for a working STH
 2. Wait for the command execution
 3. Check that the command shows no error messages
 4. Open the PDF report (`STH Test.pdf`) in the repository root and make sure that it includes the correct test data

 #### STU Test {#development:section:stu-test}

-1. Call the command `test-stu` (or `test-stu -k eeprom -k connection` when you want to skip the flash test) for a working STU
+1. Call the command `poetry run test-stu` (or `poetry run test-stu -k eeprom -k connection` when you want to skip the flash test) for a working STU
 2. Wait for the command execution
 3. Check that the command shows no error messages
 4. Open the PDF report (`STU Test.pdf`) in the repository root and make sure that it includes the correct test data